 Registered participants will receive specific joining instructions two weeks before the conference.
 In the meantime, we hope you find the following, more general, ECRM Practical Information helpful.

-University of Roma TRE
+University of the Witwatersrand,

 Getting to ECRM